 To keep things simple, if :

-To help you assess your possible NFC memory requirements, you can use this memory calculator.
+To help you assess your possible NFC memory requirements, you can use our NFC tag memory calculator.
 Simply enter your web link and the calculator will automatically calculate the memory used.
-We do not store or record any data entered here.
+We do not store or record any data entered.

 If you find that your URL is too long to fit onto your preferred tag, then you might want to consider using our Ixkio NFC tag management software.
 Ixkio will shorten your links down to fit on either the NTAG210µ or NTAG213 and also provide full flexibility to manage and change destination links.
 NFC tags purchased through Seritag do not count towards Ixkio tag slot allowances so in many cases it can be cheaper to use Ixkio and NTAG210µ chips than NTAG213.